AniPub/AniPub/README.md

 ```

 although it's still under construction --- so wait and see what happens next hehe
-in the meantime you can visite our demo
+in the meantime you can visite our demo static page
 <a href="https://adnandluffy.github.io/">AniPub</a>